hands-on-cloud/hands-on.cloud/hugo/content/The Ultimate Guide - Real-world use-cases for AWS Lambda/index.md

 authors:
   - Andrei Maksimov
 ---
-# The Ultimate Guide - Real-world use-cases for AWS Lambda

-{{< my-picture name="The Ultimate Guide - real-world use-cases for AWS Lambda" >}}

 This article should be useful for everybody, who is willing to get a quick overview of possible AWS Lambda use cases.
 Every use-case contains a link to a resource with additional information.